dfbustosus/NLP-and-Vision-Transformers/B) Transformers arquitecture/Theory.md

 # 1. Encoder - Input Embedding

-this sublayer converts the input tokens to vectors of dimension $d_{model}= 512$ or to the specified size of the model from past learning.
+This sublayer converts the input tokens to vectors of dimension $d_{model}= 512$ or to the specified size of the model from past learning.

 ![Embedding](Input_embedding.jpg "Input Embedding")

 The `tokenizer` will transform the sentence into `tokens`.
 Each `tokenizer` has own methods such as `Byte Pair Encoding (BPE)`, word piece and sentence piece methods.
-The original Transformer uses BPE but other models use different mehtods
+The original Transformer uses `BPE` but other models use different mehtods

 You can test it out in OpenAI [Tokenizer openAI](https://platform.openai.com/tokenizer) you can put the following sentence *the Transformer is an innovative NLP model!* and you will get this: